 The best time to visit the park is from May to October, when the weather is fine and temperatures are moderate.
 The park is generally only accessible to conventional vehicles during the dry season.
 No water is available so please bring ample supplies with you.
 Leave rocks and cultural artefacts as you find them.
 No bins are provided so please take your rubbish with you.

-Wolfe Creek Crater National Park lies 145 kilometres from Halls Creek via the Tanami Road and access road (gravel and only accessible to conventional vehicles during the dry season), a two to three hour drive.
+Wolfe Creek Crater National Park lies 145km from Halls Creek via the Tanami Road and access road (gravel and only accessible to conventional vehicles during the dry season), a two to three hour drive.
 All access within the national park is on foot.